 Finding your target market is more than just identifying their age, gender, or social class.
 A potential target market must have a single set of needs and characteristics.
 Likewise, you can easily find your target market if you know how they behave, what they do and what they are thinking.

 As a marketer or business owner, identify the preferences of your target customers.
 What type of media are they using?
 Assess your potential target market through the following psychographic information.

 Gathering demographic data and psychographic details of your target customers will help you to build your buyer persona.

 6. Conduct a Funnel Approach to Find your Niche

 Some companies are successfully implementing this concept when seeking ways for how to find your target market online.
-The Funnel Approach means to capture a market, nurture it, then qualify and hopefully, convert.
+The Funnel Approach means to capture a market, nurture it, then qualify, and convert.

 7. Go Out and Try It Yourself

-- Study the profile of customers.
+- Study their customer profile.
 What is the age range?
 How much do they spend on average?

 - Is there a particular product that is most sought after?

 - Are customers dining in or taking out orders?